Running R Jobs on CHTC

 3. Submitting Jobs

-example page.
-You should make the following changes in order to run
+A sample submit file can be found in our hello world example page.
+You should make the following changes in order to run R jobs:

-executable should be the script that you wrote
+executableshould be the script that you wrote above.

 arguments = value1 value2